gutoboranga/HeliCop/README.md

 make simulate-mobile
 ```

-Then, insert your computer's IP into the app and follow the instructions to control the helicopter with the movements of your hand, captured by the phone.
+Then, insert your computer's IP into the mobile app and follow the instructions to control the helicopter with the movements of your hand, captured by the phone.

 ### Have fun :)